 I think about how different it must be to be her, being in this country meeting people her age that were born here and not in Vietnam.
 She meets women every day with her career, so she understands how everyone in this country lives.
 But she doesn't seem to enjoy the financial freedom she has over others.
 I really wonder if she's truly happy sometimes, or if she still feels like there's always a missing void.

-The journey of my dad starts off in China.
+The journey of my dad starts off in Vietnam.
 He lived in a big house with all his siblings, but the country was taking their home from them because of communism.
 He is the second oldest brother in his family.
 His mother wanted him and his older brother to go on a journey to find a new place for the family to live in, outside of the country.
 My dad says since he always made food on his little clay pot he made from soil, that was why my grandmother believed he could survive out there.
 So he and his oldest brother set out by a small boat to make their way passed Vietnam through the South China Sea.
-Unfortunately, they were caught by Malaysia and were taken into a camp but eventually, they received a sponsor from America and were able to come to the states.
+Luckily, they were found by Malaysians and were taken into a refugee camp and eventually, they received a sponsor from America and were able to come to the states.

-When arriving in America, my dad wasn't extremely fluent in Chinese and Vietnamese.
+When arriving in America, my dad wasn't actually fluent in Chinese or Vietnamese.
+Therefore English was really hard to learn as well.
 He had $20 to his name and he always tells me he will never forget that first $20.
-He didn't have any education back when he was growing up because he was too busy being caught my Malaysia and was speaking both languages combined because of the people he was around.
-Where he was from is the border of China where a lot of Vietnamese people fled to because of the war, so he grew up with both cultures.
+He didn't have any education back when he was growing up because he was in Malaysia and was speaking both languages combined because of the people he was around.
+Where he was from is Cho Lon, a Chinese community in Vietnam where people fled to because of the war, so he grew up with both cultures.
 It was extremely difficult for him to learn English when he came here, but he managed to keep trying.
 He worked as a landscaper for my former middle school from 1st to 8th grade.
 He also worked as a dish boy for a restaurant but he wanted to reach further because of his goal to this day, is still to be fluent in English and write a book.

 My dad always mentions to have financial freedom, but it was hard.
 Compared to my mom, there was no artistic skill (nail artistry) he has that he can build a business from.
 He played it by the books though.
 He went to community college for 3.5 years part-time and then went to Kean University for 5 years to get his bachelor's in computer science.
 To me, again that shows major perseverance.
 He stuck it out for all those years while my mom was working night shifts, and he was in school during the day.
 He kept seeing his future and kept wanting to achieve.